mohsseha/md-to-blog/in/resume/index.md

 - *Product strategy* developing ML product roadmaps that meet PM, UX and cost constraints.
 - *Scientific leadership* help my team review and build on latest DL/ML literature.
 - *Software architecture* selecting the right tools and vendors to support our data pipeline and training needs.
-- *Team growth* Our team grew from a couple of interns to a team of 25+.
-I Interviewed 100's of candidates and worked with HR to enhance our team's *diversity*.
+- *Team growth* grew the teams from a couple of interns to a team of 25+ full timers.
+I Interviewed 100's of candidates and worked with HR to substantially improve amd enhance our diversity and inclusion process.

 ### Principle Data Scientist, iRobot — 2017-2018
-- Developed data science models that distilled the data streaming from millions of robots to actionable intelligence used by everyone in the company (from executives down to rank-and-file engineers).
+- Developed data science models that distilled the data streaming from millions of robots to actionable intelligence used everywhere from rank-and-file engineers to executives.
-- Research to support cutting-edge digital robot user experiences focused on machine learning and augmented reality.
+- Led research to support cutting-edge digital robot user experiences focused on machine learning and augmented reality.
 Built The minimal viable products that were used to to prove out concepts and solidify product roadmaps.
-- Hire, mentor, collaborate with and managed teams to support the above three focus areas.
+- Hired, mentored, and sometimes managed teams to support the above three focus areas.

 ### Lead Instructor, General Assembly & Professional Speaker at No Fluff Just Stuff Conferences — 2015-
 Taught DS/ML programs and professional conference workshops that vary in length from a single day to multiple months.
-Topics include machine learning methods, visualization, Big Data, software architecture & other related approaches.
+Topics include ML methods, visualization, Big Data, software architecture, etc.

 ### Data Scientist & Software Architect, EnerNOC, — 2014-2016
 - Researched different methods of modeling and projecting energy data and time-series (25 provisional & issued patents).